Using the iOS SDK

 If the contactResolverCallback

-is set, the Voice SDK uses this callback to request
+is set, the Voice SDK uses this callback to request the contact (caller) details when the incoming call notification (push) arrives on a device.

 The Voice SDK uses the displayName